 Arts & Crafts Copper Wall Sconce

-For us this piece fantastically captures the zeitgeist of early twentieth century Britain.
-The design is both unmistakably arts & crafts, and an exemplar of the movement.
-Indeed, as per the label verso, the object, was exhibited in an Arts & Crafts Exhibition Society exhibition.
+For us, this piece fantastically captures the zeitgeist of early twentieth century Britain.
+The design is both unmistakably Arts & Crafts, and an exemplar of the movement.
+Indeed, as per the label verso, this object was exhibited in an Arts & Crafts Exhibition Society exhibition.

-Contrary to popular belief, the arts and crafts movement in the UK was not arbitrarily against machines.
-Rather, the follows of Ruskin & Morris, believed that machines needed to be used appropriately.
+Contrary to popular belief, the Arts and Crafts movement in the United Kingdom was not arbitrarily against machines.
+Rather, the followers of Ruskin & Morris believed that machines needed to be used appropriately.
 Therefore, art and design can admire and take influence from industry and Modernity, as we see here.
 Just art & design needs to be created by people, and people in a good place*, in order to be of any merit.

 The candle holder & drip tray, and the arm which extend these from the backplate are undecorated.
 However, the arm is a perfectly proportion scroll the evokes ‘The Whiplash’ of C. F. A. Voysey and Charles Robert Ashbee.

-In daylight the brass is also attractive as it boasts an even and rich patina.
+In daylight the brass is also attractive with its even and rich patina.

 *William Morris strongly advocated meaningful work, production that allowed makers to remain connected to both their product and other people.
 Explore the Art & Crafts Movement further via the Victoria & Albert Museum.